iamdudeman/react-cross-platform-boilerplate/README.md

 # ./native
-Contains the views for the React Native application.
+Contains the views and npm scripts for the React Native application.

 ## Building for Dev
 Run the command below and download the Expo app for iPhone or Android.
 Once the QR code appears in your terminal simply scan it and you're good to go!
 Your app will reload whenever anything in shared or native changes.